SyncfusionExamples/create-blazor-datetime-picker-component-in-blazor-server-app/README.md

 # Create Blazor DateTimePicker Component in Blazor Server App

-A quick-start project that helps to create a new Blazor application using the Visual Studio 2019 and then add the Syncfusion Blazor DateTimePicker into it.
-This project contains simple code customizations that can be done on DateTimePicker, as well as some important features such as setting specific date time value, formatting, restricting date time selection in a specific date time range.
+A quick start blazor server app that allows you to configure the Blazor DateTimePicker component of Syncfusion with its available options.
+This project contains simple code customizations, as well as some important features such as setting specific date time value, formatting and range restriction for date time selection.
 Documentation: https://blazor.syncfusion.com/documentation/datetime-picker/getting-started

 Online examples: https://blazor.syncfusion.com/demos/datetime-picker/default-functionalities